cybercog/yii2-things/README.md

 AdvDateValidator - Extends for DateValidator
 ===================================
-Allow to set formats as array instead of string - and return true if the validly of one of the formats
+Allow to set formats as array, not only string - and return true if the validly of one of the formats, Default string validation worked too

 Usage
 -----